lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 4. Ensure your data folder is in "offline mode" locally (Right click the folder, e.g. "mini_data_for_python" > Make available offline).

 ### Running the Models
+Details on how to run this code locally with a small subset of data are noted here as well.

 #### Configuration files:
 1. [DEPRECATED] dep_config.py --> user configurations for the first model